e-mail: bok@dhit.pl

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+• Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: